claudiosanches/woocommerce-sass/README.md

 WooCommerce Compass
 ===================

-WooCommerce Styles with Compass/SASS.
+WooCommerce Styles with SASS/Compass.

-In this project only convert the styles of front-end WooCommerce for Compass/SASS.
+In this project only convert the styles of front-end WooCommerce for SASS/Compass.

 There was no modified styles of the original file in LESS.

 ## Requirements ##

-* Compass/SASS
+* SASS/Compass
+* WooCommerce 2.0.1 or later

 ## Installation ##